Summary & Entry Requirements

 Teaching and Learning

-Studying 1 year full-time or 2 years part-time, this course is designed to top up your HND/FdSc in Construction Management to an Honours degree.
+1 year full-time, 2 years part-time, this course is designed to top up your HND/FdSc in Civil Engineering to an Honours degree.
 The course concentrates on developing your ability to evaluate the major technological and management issues facing the industry in the 21st Century.
 The course covers project management and innovations within the industry as well as sustainable infrastructure development.
-You will be required to complete an individual research project to further you and/or your employer’s specific interests in construction management.
+You will be required to complete an individual research project to further you and/or your employer’s specific interests in civil engineering.

 Delivery of this course is supported by an extensive range of practical resources including an IT Suite with AutoCAD and MS Project, a range of on-line resources and a well-resourced library.

 Civil Engineers shape the build environment.
 Employment opportunities for Civil Engineers can be found in various engineering sectors such as Structural, Environmental, Transportation, Maritime and Geotechnical where they can work on different construction projects from bridges and dams to transport links and airports.
 Civil Engineers who develop management skills can lead engineering projects and work within commercial, legal, environmental and health and safety requirements.

 A variety of assessment methods are employed including written reports, presentations, practical reports, seminars and examinations as well as the research project.